aosabook/500lines/async-web-server/writeup.md

 	  :BODY-PLACEHOLDER)
 	HOUSE>

-Last part before we conclude this section, `make-stream-handler` literally does the same thing as `make-closing-handler`, except it'll write something slightly different and call `force-output` instead of `socket-close` (because we want to push bytes down the pipe, but don't want to close it out entirely in this context).
+Last part before we conclude this section, `make-stream-handler` does the same basic thing as `make-closing-handler`.
+Except it'll write an `SSE` rather than a `RESPONSE`, and it calls `force-output` instead of `socket-close` because we want to push bytes down the pipe, but don't want to close it out entirely in this context.

 	(defmacro make-stream-handler ((&rest args) &body body)
 	  `(lambda (sock parameters)